 - How we organize ourselves

 Reading and Homework

-In Alan Turing class, we have been learning about equality and citizenship and how this has consequences for a population.
-So far, we have considered the LGBTQ+ community and how things have changed since Alan Turing was alive.
-We have inquired about the laws since the 1950s and have looked at changing attitudes globally.
-We have used art to explore the symbolism of the pride flag and we are working on a product that will encourage equality and inclusion.
-As a class, we want to know about ways we can be more inclusive and help have a positive impact on all members of society.
-As our inquiry progresses, we will think about race and important people who have helped to progress the civil rights movements both from history and today.
-This has been a very engaging inquiry so far and we are looking forward to where our questioning leads us.
+We learned about equality and citizenship and how this has consequences for a population.
+We considered the LGBTQ+ community and how things have changed since Alan Turing was alive.
+We inquired about the laws since the 1950s and looked at changing attitudes globally.
+We used art to explore the symbolism of the pride flag and we worked on a product that will encourage equality and inclusion.
+As a class, we wanted to know about ways we can be more inclusive and help have a positive impact on all members of society.
+We then thought about race and important people who have helped to progress the civil rights movements both from history and today.